 Know 76% of the time I AM actually going to the bathroom when I’m hiding in there.

 Understand that sometimes laying in bed reading a crappy magazine is all I need and want.
 THAT is “taking time for myself”.
-And yes, the door is locked.
+Moreover, yes, the door is locked.

 Make me get a massage monthly.
-For the holidays buy me a bulk pack so I have NO excuses.
-Let me go during dinner time so I truly can relax.
+Even better, for the holidays buy me a bulk pack so I have NO excuses.
+Furthermore, let me go during dinner time so I truly can relax.

 Understand that I can simultaneously feel beyond blessed that this is our life and also that I’m ready to run away and join the circus.
-I may have a go bag already packed.
+Surprisingly, I may already have a go bag packed.

 Wrap the birthday presents for the weekend.
 Or even better – buy them.
 Ha!!!
 Can you imagine?